Off Budget Explanation and Examples

 The United States Postal Service became another quasi-government entity in 1970.
 It tries to compete with super-competitive FedEx, UPS, and Amazon to meet your shipping needs.
 But Congress requires it to be revenue neutral.
 It is supposed to fund all its operations from its revenue, like a business.
 For this reason, President Nixon moved it off-budget in 1974.

 But Congress uses the unified budget to set policy for the USPS.
-It requires the agency to fully fund the pension for its workers.
+It requires the agency to fund the pension for its workers fully.
 It must also pay for any military service by its employees.
 The funds that are set aside are off-budget.
 But, like Social Security Trust Funds, they are included in the unified budget.
 It's another reason why the deficit is smaller than the addition to the debt.